14 Best Lakes in Oregon

 8. Lake Billy Chinook

-In the high desert region of eastern Oregon, this massive reservoir is a first-class recreation destination.
-Incorporating waters of the Deschutes, Crooked, and Metolius Rivers, Lake Billy Chinook encompasses more than 70 miles of shoreline.
+This massive reservoir is a first-class recreation destination in the high desert region of eastern Oregon.
+It incorporates waters of the Deschutes, Crooked, and Metolius Rivers and encompasses more than 70 miles of shoreline.
 Impressive canyon walls line much of the lake for extra scenic appeal while boating, fishing, or camping near the shore.

 The Cove Palisades State Park, on the Deschutes and Crooked River portions of the lake, is the best spot to enjoy Lake Billy Chinook.
 The State Park features over 160 campsites ranging from full hookup RV spots to tent-only camping areas.
 The State Park also provides several ways to access the water, including a boat ramp, fishing pier, and guided kayak tours.